home-assistant/home-assistant.io/source/_integrations/apple_tv.markdown

 - [Remote](#remote)

 <div class='note'>
-Currently, you must have Home Sharing enabled for this to work.
+Currently, this component does not work with tvOS 13.
+You must have Home Sharing enabled for this to work with previous versions.
 Support for pairing Home Assistant with your device will be supported in a later release.
 </div>

 ## Configuration